alessandrotrisolini/hostapd/README.md

 The `hostapd` daemon can also be used to manage an [Open vSwitch](http://openvswitch.org/), providing methods to automatically add/delete physical ports to/from it.
 This enables to use a commodity machine -- with multiple NICs -- as a MACsec-capable switch.

 ## Installation scripts
 Two scripts are available as building tool for both `hostapd` and `wpa_supplicant`.
-They install all the needed dependencies and provide an interactive prompt to install them. **Beware**: they are supposed to work only on Debian/Ubuntu with Linux kernel version >= 4.8.
+They check all the needed dependencies and provide an interactive prompt to install them. **Beware**: they are supposed to work only on Debian/Ubuntu with Linux kernel version >= 4.8.

 If you are using Ubuntu and want to update your kernel you have to:
 * download the `*.deb` files from the official [Kernel PPA of Ubuntu](http://kernel.ubuntu.com/~kernel-ppa/mainline/);